DessysGit/ungie/README.md

 - **Packet Obfuscation**: Mesh BLE advertisements are crafted to mimic Apple's Nearby protocol format byte-for-byte.
 To any passive BLE scanner, Ungie traffic is indistinguishable from background iPhone/MacBook Bluetooth noise.
 Only a device with the correct group secret can decode the hidden mesh payload.
 - **Replay Attack Prevention**: Every challenge is a cryptographically random nonce.
 Recording a valid handshake and replaying it later fails because the challenge will always be different.
 - **Constant-Time Verification**: Token comparison uses constant-time equality to prevent timing attacks — attackers cannot guess tokens byte by byte by measuring how long verification takes.
+- **Handshake Gating**: The `HandshakeEngine` runs the full challenge-response proof before allowing any gossip to flow.
+Zero data leaks to a stranger before rejection.
+The handshake completes within 100ms — fast enough for a BLE radio window.

 ### Layer 4 — Application
 How the gossip protocol coordinates across many devices over time.